sockysec/Targeter/README.md

 # Targeter (Twitter/X)

 A template-based query builder for analyzing a target Twitter/X user's Tweets.
-This tool is useful for investigating a user with a high volume of Tweets, delivering a smaller subset of Tweet that have a higher chance of being relevant.
+This tool is especially useful for investigating a user with a high volume of Tweets, delivering a smaller subset of Tweet that have a higher chance of being relevant.

 ## Use
-- Input target username (i.e. @johnsmith)
+- Input target username (i.e. @johnsmith).
-- Select query type
+- Select query type.
-- Generate and run query (must be signed into Twitter/X)
+- Generate and run query (must be signed into Twitter/X).
 - Repeat the method with other queries as needed to achieve identity attribution.